Managing and resolving high-Impact occurrences

 All through this process, the event manager keeps an eye on how things are going.

-We define resolution as ‘when the current or imminent sphere effect has concluded.’
+We define resolution as ‘when the current or imminent business impact has concluded.’

 At this point, the emergency has passed and the team transitions into clean-ups and analysis.